zhanglj37/samplelm/README.md

 ## Description

-Using Monte Carlo simulation studies, this "samplelm" (Sample size determination for Latent Mediation analysis) package can explore the least sample size for your model.
+Using Monte Carlo simulation method, this "samplelm" (Sample size determination for Latent Mediation analysis) package can explore the least sample size for your model.

 example model: https://www.lijinzhang.xyz/images/samplelm.jpg